variantstudios/wisdomwaysacupuncture.com/_posts/2014-09-02-acupuncture-for-fertility-taking-your-basal-body-temperature.md

 ##### You will also want to pay attention to a few other things throughout the month, which you should also note on your chart:

 * Your [cervical fluid](/2017/11/01/infertility-fertile-cervical-mucous-do-you-have-it-why-its-important/).
 Our cervix naturally secretes fluids all month, and the consistency changes throughout your cycle.
-The quality and amount of your fluids gives us a lot of clues not only regarding when you're most fertile, but what imbalances are likely contributing to your inability to conceive to this point.
-Learning about your fertile cervical mucous, which begins about 6 days before ovulation, alerts you to your most fertile days long before your temperature has risen to indicate ovulation.
+The quality and amount of your fluids gives us a lot of clues not only regarding when you're most fertile, but what imbalances are likely contributing to your inability to conceive to this point.&nbsp; Learning about your fertile cervical mucous, which begins about 6 days before ovulation, alerts you to your most fertile days long before your temperature has risen to indicate ovulation.
 You want those little sperm up there waiting for the egg to be released, as the egg lives only for 6-12 hours, while the waiting sperm can live for up to 5 days!
 * The position and texture of your cervix: The position of your cervix also changes through the month, hanging low inside the vaginal wall until before ovulation when estrogen surges, causing it to move higher into the canal.
 At ovulation time the cervix is also much softer, as the Os (opening) softens.
 * Breast changes: Some women notice no changes in their breasts throughout the month, but if you do, you will want to take note of that on the chart.
 * Any abdominal symptoms, such as pain or cramping around menses or ovulation time, bloating, etc.
 * Bleeding or spotting: Of course, note the first day of your period and each day you are menstruating, but also be sure to note the quality of the blood.
 Is it bright red or dark, are there clots, is it mucousy, etc. You may want to consider switching from tampons to pads for the duration of your treatment, as this way you'll be able to see and note changes in your blood more easily.
 Also notice if you have any mid cycle spotting.
 * When you had intercourse: The app I recommend has a way to distinguish whether it was protected or not.
 * Any anomalies: Did you sleep in a different bed, such as a hotel on vacation?
 Did you stay up very late the night before or drink way more than usual?
 Were you sick or did you feel like you were fighting something?
 Did you use a different thermometer?
-Anything that is different from your normal routine should also be noted, as these things can alter your temperature.
+Anything that is different from your normal routine should also be noted, as these things can alter your temperature.&nbsp;

 I highly recommend using a good app to log all this information, as not only is it more convenient than keeping a paper and pen by the bed, but you always have it with you.